microsoft/moaw/workshops/github-copilot/workshop.md

 ## Writing documentation

+Copilot can understand a natural language prompt and generate code and because it's just language to it, it can also `understand code and explain it in natural language` to help you document your code.
-Copilot can help you in all your documentation tasks.
+So it can help you in all your documentation tasks.
 It can generate simple documentation comment or standardized documentation comment like JavaDoc, JsDoc, etc... it can also help you translate your documentation in different languages.
 Let's see how it works.

 ### simple documentation comment